feldera/feldera/docs/tutorials/time-series.md

 previous day.
 Since we will never need to reevaluate the query for earlier dates, we do not need to store older data.

-To make this more precise, we need two new concepts:

-1. **Stream time** of a relation (a table or view) with respect to a timestamp column is the highest timestamp value of any record that has ever been added to the relation.
-   Stream time can only move forward; removing the latest timestamp from the relation does not cause it to revert.
-This concept enables reasoning about recent vs old records without depending on a physical clock.

-2. **Waterline** of a relation with respect to a timestamp column is a timestamp value `W`, such that all future additions or deletions in the relation will have timestamps greater than or equal to `W`.

 ### The data retention algorithm

+To explain how Feldera discards unused state, we need to introduce a new concept:

+**Waterline** of a relation with respect to a timestamp column is a timestamp value `W`, such that all future additions or deletions in the relation will have timestamps greater than or equal to `W`.

-Feldera uses the following procedure to identify and discard unused
+Feldera uses the following procedure to identify and discard unused data:
-data:

-1. **Compute waterlines of all program relations** through a combination of compile-time and runtime dataflow analysis:

-   * Given a SQL table with a timestamp column with the current stream time `T` and lateness `L`, waterline `W` for this column is computed as: `W = T - L`.

-   * The waterline of a view column is derived from the waterlines of all its inputs based on the semantics of the view query.
-In our example, the waterline of the `daily_max.d` column is computed as `W = TIMESTAMP_TRUNC(Wp, DAY)`, where `Wp` is the waterline of the `purchase.ts` column.

-     Not all SQL operators produce outputs monotonic in the input timestamp (and hence have waterlines).
-In our example, the `daily_max.d` column has a waterline because the `GROUP BY` clause of the query uses a monotonic function (`TIMESTAMP_TRUNC`) over an input column with a waterline.
+1. **Compute waterlines of all program relations**.
+Starting from user-supplied `LATENESS` annotations, Feldera identifies all tables and views in the program that produce outputs monotonic in the input timestamp and computes waterlines for them.

 2. **Compute state retention bounds**.
 For each view in the program, the query engine determines how much state it needs to maintain in order to evaluate the view incrementally.